alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 When I decided to build a new web archive by hand, I already had partial collections from several sources -- Pinboard, the Wayback Machine, and some personal scripts.

-It took about a year to migrate everything into my new structure: fixing broken pages, downloading missing files, deleting ads and other junk.
+I gradually consolidated everything into my new archive, tackling a few bookmarks a day: fixing broken pages, downloading missing files, deleting ads and other junk.
+I had over 2000 bookmarks, and it took about a year to migrate all of them.
-Now I have a collection where I've checked every bookmark, and I know I have a complete set of local copies.
+Now I have a collection where I've checked everything by hand, and I know I have a complete set of local copies.

 I wrote some Python scripts to automate common cleanup tasks, and I used regular expressions to help me clean up the mass of HTML.
 This code is too scrappy and specific to be worth sharing, but I wanted to acknowledge my use of automation, albeit at a lower level than most archiving tools.
+There was a lot of manual effort involved, but it wasn't entirely by hand.

 Now I'm done, there's only one bookmark that seems conclusively lost -- a review of *Rogue One* on Dreamwidth, where the only capture I can find is a content warning interstitial.